-Based on mentioned parameters, a transaction is deemed either low, medium, or high risk.
+Depending on those parameters, a transaction is either low, medium, or high risk.

 In case of a low-risk transaction, the customer is able to process a payment without applying further authentication.

-In case of a medium risk transaction (e.g., unknown device), the customer is asked to provide additional information in order to process a payment.
+For a medium risk transaction (e.g., unknown device), the customer provides additional information in order to process a payment.

-Risk-Based Authentication does not only help prevent unauthorized processing of transactions but significantly impacts customer experience by eliminating user friction.
-That being said, RBA promotes a smooth user experience for legitimate customers while making things difficult for fraudsters.
+Risk Based Authentication does not only help prevent unauthorized processing of transactions.
+It significantly impacts customer experience by eliminating user friction; i.e., RBA promotes a smooth user experience for legitimate customers while making things difficult for fraudsters.

-The end goal regarding the user experience is to determine the level of risk for each individual transaction in order to avoid unnecessary authentication steps for low-risk transactions.
+The end goal regarding the user experience is to determine the level of risk for each individual transaction.
+The result is avoiding unnecessary authentication steps for low-risk transactions.
 By doing so, user friction is removed from the equation, making the processing of a transaction both secure and enjoyable for the customer.

 With better customer experience comes customer loyalty.
 Studies have shown that banks that approached digital transformation by implementing RBA enabled quality engagement with their customers making them less likely to switch.